sean-kintone/3D-Kintone-Gallery/README.md

 ## Create a `.env` file

-Using the [.env.example](.env.example) file as a temple, create a `.env` file that will contain your login credentials and the Kintone App's View ID.
+Using the [.env.example](.env.example) file as a template, create a `.env` file that will contain your login credentials and the Kintone App's View ID.

 Here is what your `.env` might look like: